Analysis of market weights under volatility-stabilized market models: A skew-product decomposition result

 \section{A skew-product decomposition result}

-The BESQ family of measures is well-known to be an additive family.
-This can be utilized to embed multidimensional BESQ processes in a \textit{measure-valued} BESQ process as done by Shiga-Watanabe \cite{shigawatanabe} and Pitman-Yor \cite{besselbridge}.
-We follow the statement and notations in \cite[Theorem 4.1]{besselbridge}.
+The BESQ family of measures is well known to be an additive family.
+This can be utilized to embed multidimensional BESQ processes in a \textit{measure-valued} BESQ process, as done by Shiga and Watanabe \cite{shigawatanabe} and Pitman and Yor~\cite{besselbridge}.
+We follow the statement and notation from~\cite{besselbridge}, Theorem 4.1.

 Let $C[0,\infty)$ be the canonical space of continuous paths with the usual topology.
-There exists a $C[0,\infty)$ valued process $\left( Y_x^\theta, \theta\ge 0, x\ge 0 \right)$ such that $Y_x^\theta$ has law BESQ$_x^\theta$.
+There exists a $C[0,\infty)$-valued process $ ( Y_x^\theta, \theta\ge0, x\ge0 )$\vadjust{\goodbreak} such that $Y_x^\theta$ has law BESQ$_x^\theta$.
 Moreover, we have the additive decomposition